 If you have been pregnant before, however, you may be showing already, as a result of your uterus and belly being stretched in your previous pregnancy.

 You are in week eight of your pregnancy, your last menstrual period was 8 weeks ago and although you ovulated around 6 weeks ago you are still considered 8 weeks pregnant.
 You are in the first trimester of your pregnancy until the end of week 13.

-You may find you are a little nervous over the next few weeks whilst you wait for your first ultrasound through the NHS, this is usually in about a month from now.
-Being nervious is common for most women, it is important to remember that most pregnancys end up with a healthy baby at the end.
+You may find you are a little nervous over the next few weeks whilst you wait for your first ultrasound through the NHS, this is usually about a month from now.
+Being nervous is common for most women, but it is important to remember that most pregnancies end up with a healthy baby at the end.